deeptools/HiCExplorer/docs/content/capture-Hi-C.rst

 Creation of reference point file
 --------------------------------

-Andrey et al writes they used in total 460 referenc points, but 24 were removed due to low sequence coverage or non correspondence to a promoter region, leading to 446 in total.
+Andrey et al writes they used in total 460 reference points, but 24 were removed due to low sequence coverage or non correspondence to a promoter region, leading to 446 in total.

 To reproduce this, we need the all Viewpoint which are published in Supplementary Table `S2 <https://genome.cshlp.org/content/suppl/2017/01/20/gr.213066.116.DC1/Supplemental_Table_S2.xlsx>`__ and `S8 <https://genome.cshlp.org/content/suppl/2017/01/20/gr.213066.116.DC1/Supplemental_Table_S8.xlsx >`__.